 The two-hour test consists of 120 multiple-choice questions, and only 100 questions are scored.
 If you take the exam at an HCCA or SCCE event, the test is a paper and pencil test.
 If you take the exam at a testing center or remote, the exam is computer-delivered.

-The CHC certification exam is divided into seven content areas.
+The CHC exam is divided into seven content areas.
 The questions focus on the candidate’s ability to recall information, apply recalled information, and analyze a situation to determine the correct action among several choices.
 The content areas are:

 - Standards, Policies, and Procedures – 16 questions